 In this article

-Work related stress is the major cause of absence and sickness in Britain.
-According to a report published by the Health and Safety Executive (HSE). around 15.4 million working days are lost annually to work related stress and it accounts for the major reason for people taking sick leave.
-The HSE paints a worrying picture.
-According to the HSE report, 57% of work absence is because of work related stress.
+Work-related stress is the major cause of absence and sickness in Britain.
+According to a report published by the Health and Safety Executive (HSE), around 17.0 million working days were lost due to work-related stress, depression or anxiety in 2021/22, and it accounts for the major reason for people taking sick leave.
+According to the HSE report, 914,000 workers suffered from work-related stress, depression or anxiety (new or long-standing) in 2021/22 and 372,000 workers suffered from a new case of work-related stress, depression or anxiety in 2021/22.

-We need to ask ourselves what is going wrong in the British workplace?
-If so many people are struggling with this common problem, does it suggest there is something badly wrong with most workplace practice?
-Going to work should not be making us ill, yet the statistics suggests that this is exactly what is happening.
+We need to ask ourselves, what is going wrong in the British workplace?
+If so many people are struggling with this common problem, does it suggest there is something badly wrong with most workplace practices?
+Going to work should not be making us ill, yet the statistics suggest that this is exactly what is happening.
+However, it should be noted that according to the HSE, in 2021/22, the effects of the coronavirus pandemic were found to be a major contributory factor to work-related stress, depression or anxiety.

-When we feel under threat, our stress hormones, adrenaline and cortisol start pumping round our bodies.
+When we feel under threat, our stress hormones – adrenaline and cortisol – start pumping around our bodies.
 Our bodies go into the “flight or flee” response as we prepare for physical action; either by fighting or running away.

-In modern times of danger, such as a car accident or a war situation this stress response is necessary because it prepares us for action.
-The problem is that in the modern world is that our bodies cannot always tell the difference between a life changing event, such as an attack from a sabre tooth tiger – a real threat for our cavemen ancestors, or a pile of paperwork on our desk with not enough time to do it in and an angry line manager with deadlines to meet.
+In modern times of danger, such as a car accident or a war situation, this stress response is necessary because it prepares us for action.
+The problem is that in the modern world our bodies cannot always tell the difference between a life-changing event, such as an attack from a sabre tooth tiger (a real threat for our cavemen ancestors), or a pile of paperwork on our desk with not enough time to complete it and an angry line manager with deadlines to meet.

 In more simple times, once the stressful event was over, our bodies had time to rest and recuperate.
 Today many people suffer from constant stress which can take a toll on mental and physical health as well as the workplace.